norvig/paip-lisp/docs/chapter19.md

 **Answer 19.3** Actually, the top-down parser is a little easier (shorter) than the bottom-up version.
 The problem is that the most straightforward way of implementing a top-down parser does not handle so-called *left recursive* rules-rules of the form `(X -> (X ...))`.
 This includes rules we've used, like `(NP -> (NP and NP))`.
-The problem is that the parser will postulate an NP, and then postulate that it is of the form `(NP and NP)`, and that the first NPof that expression is ofthe form `(NP and NP)`, and so on.
+The problem is that the parser will postulate an NP, and then postulate that it is of the form `(NP and NP)`, and that the first NP of that expression is of the form `(NP and NP)`, and so on.
 An infinite structure of NPs is explored before even the first word is considered.

 Bottom-up parsers are stymied by rules with null right-hand sides: `(X -> O)`.